Religious Studies Doctor’s Degrees

 Featured schools near , edit

-The following table shows the number of diplomas awarded in religion at each degree level.
+In the most recent year for which data is available, 9,248 degrees were awarded toReligious Studies majors across all award levels.
+The following table shows the number of diplomas awarded in Religious Studies at each degree level.

 | Education Level | Number of Grads |